JorySchossau/vis/README.md

 # vis
 2d and 3d cross-platform visualization tool, similar to Processing, based on Godot Engine.
+Unliked Processing, Vis handles rendering for you, while still giving you performant control, so you don't have to "paint every frame" and you are not limited to immediate-style GUI.

 ### Releases